HalahRaadSalih/g16-project-settings/readme.md

 ### Project Settings

-These are the steps for any serverside project
+These are the steps for any serverside project with :

+- NodeJS
+- Express JS
+- Knex
+- ejs

 #### In the case where you've forked a repo, all you have to do is clone it somewhere